Skip to content

 services.log boolean false Enable internal log service

-services.meter_proxy boolean false Enable meter proxy service
+services.meter_proxy boolean false Enable meter proxy service; inactive on FREE

 services.sd.enable boolean false Store periodic reports to SD card